Friedrich Meinecke

-Friedrich Meinecke (October 20, 1862 – February 6, 1954) was a German historian, with national liberal and anti-Semitic views, who supported the Nazi invasion of Poland.
-After World War II, as a representative of an older tradition, he criticized the Nazi regime, but continued to express anti-Semitic prejudices.
+Friedrich Meinecke (October 20, 1862 – February 6, 1954) was a German historian with national liberal and antisemitic views who supported the Nazi invasion of Poland.
+As a representative of an older tradition, he criticized the Nazi regime after World War II but continued to express antisemitic prejudices.

-In 1948, he helped to found the Free University of Berlin in West Berlin, and remained an important figure to the end of his life.
+In 1948, he helped found the Free University of Berlin in West Berlin, and he remained an important figure to the end of his life.

 Life

+Meinecke was born in Salzwedel in the Province of Saxony in the Kingdom of Prussia and attended school at the Köllnische Gymnasium in Berlin.
+He was educated at the University of Bonn and Friedrich Wilhelm University in Berlin.
+In the period 1887–1901, he worked as an archivist at the German State Archives.

+Meinecke was best known for his work on 18th- and 19th-century German intellectual and cultural history.
+The book that made his reputation was his 1908 work Weltbürgertum und Nationalstaat ('Cosmopolitanism and the National State'), which traced the development of national feelings in the 19th century.